-Yit Oyj Silent Call Transcript
+YIT Oyj Silent Call Transcript

+All right.
+Good morning, everyone, and welcome to YIT's Q4 2021 filing Call.
+My name is Tommi Jarvenpaa.
+I'm the Head of IR at YIT.
+And with me here today is also our CFO, Tuomas Makipeska.
+And we will first have a short presentation by Tuomas summary about the quarter and then after that, we will then go to Q&A part of the call.
+And as a reminder, this call will be recorded and published later on, on our website.
+Again, to Tuomas, go ahead.

-Ilkka Seppo Salonen - YIT Oyj - CFO, Deputy to President & CEO
+Tuomas Makipeska - YIT Oyj - CFO & Member of Management Board

 Thank you, Tommi.
-Yes, I have a traditional outlook or the review of the operations as those are going, but then to other topics, one is the coronavirus and the other one is about the -- just a few words about the transaction of the Nordic paving and mineral aggregates transaction.
-But if we start from the operations, the Q1 has went
+Good morning on my behalf as well.
+My pleasure to host this first -- my first filing call here at with you guys.
+I'll briefly go through major topics on group level and then just a brief comment on segment level as well.
+And starting with a comment on our quarter, we have had a solid quarter as a group so far and in the majority of segments as well.
+As announced earlier, so we realized EUR 45 million positive EBIT impact from less the wind farm sale and this was a successful project of our Infrasegment and

 |Access to All Earning Calls and Stock Analysis